NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 Where `blast_pairs.tsv` is the output of the blast_pairs.py command (name can be changed inside `blastnToGraph.sh`).
 Generates a csv file, `ditMat.csv` with the bitscore between all contigs.
 Contigs with no hits reported in the blastn have their distance set to 0.

 ## Results from Sample Data
 Contigs clustered are available in the example_clusters.tsv.
-The largest 10 clusters are displated below (if a known refseq virus is in the cluster, then the cluster is named with the refseq accession.)
+The largest 10 clusters are displayed below (if a known refseq virus is in the cluster, then the cluster is named with the refseq accession.)

 | NC_001422.1 | 209 |
 |----------------------------------------|-----|